Walking Tour

 c.
 1908

 It was the largest hotel in town and unsurprisingly advertised itself as the "best hotel" too.
-As Julie Byzewski writes, the hotel's owner Jim Harty "boasted of finest hot and cold collations (of food) that could be procured, unadulterated liquours, and the finest cigars that money could buy (at ten cents each)."
+As Julie Byzewski writes, the hotel's owner Jim Harty "boasted of finest hot and cold collations (of food) that could be procured, unadulterated liquors, and the finest cigars that money could buy (at ten cents each)."
 It was "beautifully situated overlooking the big Mill, with everything modern and up to date, large airy rooms, comfortably heated, the home of the comercial traveller, with a bright cheery dining room in connection.

 * * *

-The hotel was the scene of many momentous events in the town's history.
+The hotel was the scene of many very important events in the town's history.
 There was a huge and well attended dinner and ball here in 1908 to mark the opening of the first railway bridge across the Rainy River, connecting Fort Frances and International Falls.
-There was an informal dinner here to honour returning veterans from the First World War, where "It was noted that a hundred hungry heroes rendered ample justice to generous supplies of food.
+There was an informal dinner here to honour soldiers returning from the First World War, where "It was noted that a hundred hungry heroes rendered ample justice to generous supplies of food.
 Cigars and cigarettes were handed around to the boys and toasts and speeches were given to those who have returned after having fought and offered their lives for our country."

 "Avoid contact with other people; Avoid chilling of the body or living rooms of temperature below 65 deg or above 72 deg.; Sleep and work in clean, fresh air; Keep your hands clean and Keep them out of your mouth; Avoid expectorating in public places; Keep your feet warm."